 My weekend search for a boxed copy of Quicken Home and Business 2010 drew a blank.
-I wrote about this earlier in packaged software is dead.

 When I couldn’t get anywhere with physical shops I went to Quicken’s website, then clicked through to the point where I could, in theory, buy a packaged copy of the program online.